ShivamDh/ShivamDh.github.io/README.md

 # My Website

 Hi!
-My website location has recently changed, it is now located at https://shivamdh.github.io/ or click [here](https://shivamdh.github.io/) to have a look at it!
+My website location has recently changed, it is now located at https://shivamdh.github.io/ [[link]](https://shivamdh.github.io/).
+Have a look at it!

 ## How the website was made
 I created the website using a multitude of languages and frameworks including **HTML**, **CSS**, **JavaScript**, and **React.js**.